HanziHero: a WaniKani alternative for Chinese

 The human mind is great at remembering things that are interconnected with other concepts or memories.
 Additionally, it is better at learning stories with people and places in it than it is at abstract concepts.

-Both HanziHero and WaniKani have our own mnemonics, or stories that help with memorization, to help you learn Chinese characters.
-At HanziHero, each of the 3,000 hanzi in our curriculum has a handcrafted story that weaves together a given hanzi’s components, sound, and meaning to help you remember each of them.
+At HanziHero, each of the 3,000+ characters in our curriculum has a handcrafted mnemonic that weaves together a given characters’s components, sound, and meaning to help you remember each of them.

 Both use a spaced repetition system